ifm/documentation/Technology/VPU/sntp.md

 # NTP(Network Time Protocol)

-The OVP8xx (and M04239) time system is based on the `Unix base time`. `Unix base time` started on the 1st of January, 1970.
+The OVP8xx (and M04239) time system is based on the `Unix base time`. `Unix base time` started on the first of January, 1970.
 Get more information from [Wikipedia](https://en.wikipedia.org/wiki/Unix_time).
-By default, the OVP8xx (and M04239) will be reset every time a reboot occurs to an arbitrary time: e.g. `1581090786002917000`.
+By default, the OVP8xx (and M04239) will be reset every time a reboot occurs to an arbitrary time: for example `1581090786002917000`.

 `NTP` might be the right choice, to provide the same `base time` to all O3R systems per facility and to repeatably set the current time.